pkg image

 Trekkers can unwind and relax in the calming thermal waters of Jhinu Danda, a destination renowned for its natural hot springs, following a strenuous day of hiking.

-An overnight stay at Jhinu Danda.
+• An overnight stay in Jhinu Danda.

 Day 15